 CLOUD was first created for Nuit Blanche Calgary (Canada) in September 2012.
 In early 2013, the artists built a second edition of the sculpture in Russia with assistance from Garage Center for Contemporary Culture as the centerpiece for Art Experiment 2013 (Moscow).
-Since then, the sculpture has shown at:
+Since 2013, the sculpture has shown at:

 - Signal Festival of Light (Prague, Czech Republic)

 - GLOW Forum of Light & Architecture (Eindhoven, Netherlands)